dreamportdev/Osdev-Notes/07_IPC/02_Shared_Memory.md

 }
 ```

 The `ipc_shared_memory` struct holds everything we'll need.
 The `physical_base` and `length` fields describe the physical memory (read: pages allocated from your physical memory manager) used by this shared memory instance.
 It's important to note that the address is a *physical* one, since virtual addresses are useless outside of their virtual address space.
-Since each process is isolated in it's own address space, we cannot store a virtual address here.
+Since each process is isolated in its own address space, we cannot store a virtual address here.

 The `ref_count` field is how many processes are currently using this physical memory.
 If this ever reaches zero, it means no-one is using this memory, and we can safely free the physical pages.
 The `name` field holds a string used to identify this shared memory instance, and the `next` pointer is used for the linked list.